simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-in-space-protecting-gps-signals/index.en.md

 5. **Resilience**: SAASM and the M-code are essential for ensuring that military GPS receivers can **withstand jamming and spoofing attempts**.
 This guarantees continued functionality even in hostile electronic warfare environments.

-In summary, the military's use of SAASM and M-code reflects its commitment to **cybersecurity in space**.
+To sum up, the military's use of SAASM and M-code reflects its commitment to **cybersecurity in space**.
 These technologies are instrumental in preserving the accuracy, integrity, and security of GPS-based systems, contributing to national defense and security.

 ## **Enhancing GPS Security with Ground-Based Stations**

-In the realm of **cybersecurity in space**, the vulnerability of space-based GPS signals is a pressing concern.
-However, there is a strategic approach to mitigate these risks—leveraging ground-based GPS base stations for enhanced security.
+In **cybersecurity in space**, the vulnerability of space-based GPS signals is a pressing concern.
+However, there is a strategic approach to mitigate these risks - using ground-based GPS base stations for enhanced security.

 ### Ground-Based Stations: A Pillar of GPS Infrastructure